chriskrycho/v5.chriskrycho.com/site/journal/2022/Conditional Modifiers and Helpers in Emberjs.md

   - at: 2022-07-23T14:05:00-0600
     changes: >
       Corrected an error in the original text about string-based lookup of helpers and modifiers.
+  - at: 2023-08-12T09:15:00-0600
+    changes: >
+      Rewrote the section on conditional modifier application to account for Ember’s assertions forbidding dynamic strings as arguments to the `component`, `helper`, and `modifier` keywords in 3.28 and later.
+thanks: >
+  Rob Jackson let me know that we did ultimately add support for string-based invocations.
+Jarek Radosz let me know about the dynamic string assertion in Ember 3.28 and later.

 ---